nemo0622/pokeemerald-expansion/README.md

 MAJOR TODOS:
 - PRE-DEMO RELEASE PROJECTS:
-    - Add Cecilily as a trainer
-        - "PkMn Trainer" class, comissioned sprite or she can choose one?
-        - Rewards with level 10 Johto starters
-        - Can be rebattled after the Elite Four (when flag FLAG_SYS_GAME_CLEAR set) to give Johto starter cabin dolls!
-    - Implement Biv's Fishing Minigame
-        - Maybe also that upgrade-able fishing rod thing?
-        - Wait until treasure catching is implemented because that's so cool!
     - POKÉMON REBALANCING
-        - Remove totally busted moves and change abilities to be less cracked (I'm looking at you froslass)
         - Add evolution methods for hisuian forms
         - LIST OF EVOLUTION ITEMS TO ADD:
             - Ice Stone (Alolan Sandshrew, A. Vulpix, Eevee, Crabrawler)